SAP-archive/teched2020-DAT163/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session, DAT163 - A Data Governance Journey with SAP Data Intelligence.
+This repository contains the material for DAT163 - A Data Governance Journey with SAP Data Intelligence.

 ## Overview